 “It’s worked for as long as any can remember.
 Get out of my way.”
 Countless ticks.

-Beni sets her piece of leaf down on the course branch.
-She stares at Annie, waiting for a moment.
+Beni sets her piece of leaf down on the coarse branch.
+She stares at Annie, waiting for her moment.

 That moment comes when Annie sighs, and Beni stands on two legs, towering over the bitch.
 She thunders down onto the delinquent, but the delinquent was prepared.
 Beni’s thorax is skewered on either side as she lands on Annie’s open mandibles.

 “You’ll be fine.
 I just need you to listen.
 We will begin the revolution.
 We will all be queens.”